 TL;DR: The Centers for Medicare & Medicaid Services modified NCD 98, the national coverage determination governing blood glucose testing under Medicare, effective March 7, 2026.
-Here's what billing teams need to do.
+Here's what changes for billing teams.

 Field Detail